I. Name and address of the person responsible

 Alternatively, you can contact us via the e-mail address provided.
 In this case the personal data of the user transmitted with the e-mail will be stored.

-The data will not be passed on to third parties in this context.
-The data will be used exclusively for the processing of the conversation.
+In addition, the information will not be shared with third parties in this context.
+We will use the information solely for the purpose of processing the conversation.

 2. legal basis for data processing